Yoshimi/yoshimi-website-sources/README.md

 ## Github pages

-The `deploy_gh.sh` script stages a commit to the yoshimi.github.io repo with the updated generated files.
-A clone of that repo must be present on the machine running the script.
+The deployment to yoshimi.github.io is made using Github Actions.
-See the script header for details.
+See `.github/workflows/build-and-deploy.yaml` in this repo.